Nigeria: Gunmen kidnap students in school attack | DW | 17.02.2021

 News agency AFP reported that "hundreds" were taken, citing security and official sources.

-The attack comes on the heels of another kidnapping at the end of last year, where 344 schoolboys were abducted by bandits.
+The attack comes on the heels of another kidnapping at the end of last year, where 344 schoolboys were abducted by gunmen in Katsina state.

 The attackers appeared in "huge numbers" at the school in the early hours of Wednesday morning, wearing military uniforms.